guildai/guildai/guild/tests/autocomplete.md

 ### Op spec

-An op spec can be either an available operation or a Python script.
+An op spec can be either an available operation or a supported runnable file.
+Guild currently supports two runnable file types:

-If we don't specify anything for opspec we get the list of defined operations.
+- Python files (*.py)
+- Jupyter notebooks (*.ipynb)

+Runnable files are represented by the `!!file` directive, which is used by the bash completion handlers to find matching files.

     >>> run_ac("opspec", [])
     !!no-colon-wordbreak